 If you have already had your DNA tested by the National Geographic Society's Genographic Project, then go to your personal webpage with the Genographic Project, then go to your Profile page and then click on "Expert Options" followed by the "Transfer to FTDNA" link.

 Once you have joined our project, please login to your personal webpage with Family Tree DNA, go to your "User Preferences" and enter the name and details of your most distant maternal ancestor, including the latitude and longitude of where she lived [this way a pin will show up for her on the map for this project].
 To find the decimal formats for a location's latitude and longitude, you can use this online utility.
 As an example, coordinates for the town of Gander are Latitude 48.95 and Longitude -54.6 [note the minus sign].
+Please also adjust your privacy settings to that the project managers can view your mtDNA results (including the Coding Region mutations).

 01 January 2017 - the number of project results is 293 (from haplogroups A, B, C, H, I, J, K, L, N, T, U, V, W, X)